swathid215/My_first_ML_project/README.md

 - Splitting data into training and testing sets
 - Training a machine learning model
 - Evaluating performance using accuracy and other metrics
+- Comments are mentioned in each and every step for easy understanding
 ---

 ##  Dataset